 Search for existing records in Salesforce prior to creating a new record.

-We recommend searching using easily identifiable information, such as Name, Phone, Email, or any Id numbers.
+We recommend searching using easily identifiable information, such as Name, Phone, Email, or any ID numbers.
 If the Name is commonly known by an acronym, search for both the acronym and the spelled-out name.

 Select the record type (if applicable).
 For example, when creating a Contact, you choose whether the new Contact is a Job Seeker or a Professional Contact.